Butternut squash and cauliflower curry is a favorite comfort food that’s simple, light and can be made vegetarian.

 Curries are also so easy to adjust to your personal preferences.
 Add some spice with cayenne, chilis or chili oil, tone it down with a bit less spices, make it thicker will less broth, etc… Make it your own.
 Lately our hands down favorite curry powder is this Sun Brands Madras Curry Powder.
 It’s fantastic.

-This curry is super easy to make vegetarian.
+This butternut squash and cauliflower curry is super easy to make vegetarian.
 Just use the vegetable broth and soy sauce options instead of their other counterparts.
 Now with so much more squash to cook-up, we’re hoping to put a dent on our winter squash collection.
 If you guys have any favorite recipes for winter squash, let us know cause we need to eat the last of this squash before Summer arrives!

 diane and todd